-Real-Time Monitoring of Competitors’ Prices
+1. Real-Time Monitoring of Competitors’ Prices

-Price Comparison Shopping Engines
+2. Price Comparison Shopping Engines

-Product Performance Intelligence
+3. Product Performance Intelligence

 In order to stay on top of their direct competitors, nowadays e-commerce sites closely monitor their counterparts.
 For example, say Amazon would want to know how their products are performing against BestBuy or Walmart, and whether their product coverage is complete.
-Towards this end, they would want to crawl product catalogs from these two sites to find the gaps in their catalog.
+Towards this end, they would want to crawl web product catalogs from these two sites to find the gaps in their catalog.
 They’d also want to stay updated about whether they’re running any promotions on any of the products or categories.

 For requirements where the number of products involved is rather large; we also perform incremental crawls, wherein sources are crawled relative to how frequently they’re updated.
 For instance, through our Machine Learning algorithm, we can determine if a product gets a review daily, weekly or monthly (on an average) and the crawler prioritizes the fetching process accordingly.

-Order Fulfilment Integration
+4. Order Fulfilment Integration

-Lately, some e-commerce sites have started providing package tracking information inside the customer area of their websites, along with the order details (as opposed to providing a third party tracking code).
+Lately, some eCommerce sites have started providing package tracking information inside the customer area of their websites, along with the order details (as opposed to providing a third party tracking code).
 Though some courier companies might have an API for obtaining latest information, for others – their sites are crawled for product transit status frequently, and that data is integrated within the user interface itself or e-mailed to the customer.

 Any sentiment analysis done at scale is a result of focused web crawls running in the background.
 Companies want to find out how their products are performing in the market, and whether their promotional efforts are having a direct impact on their sales.
-Traditionally, doing this would have incurred significant costs as it would involve asking customers face-to-face through a survey or by conducting a focused group discussion.
+Traditionally, doing this would have incurred significant costs, as it would involve asking customers face-to-face through a survey or by conducting a focused group discussion.

-Fetching Product Information From Suppliers
+5. Fetching Product Information From Suppliers

 Marketplace e-commerce websites have thousands of suppliers.
 Necessary information such as product descriptions, pricing, applying a markup%, images, and specifications needs to be pulled from the suppliers’ websites.
 The supplier might have feeds or an API, but mostly it is not the case.
 This is a gap that web scraping fills – by crawling the suppliers’ websites for specific product URLs or SKUs and extracting all the associated fields of a product listing.
 Doing this manually would cost several man-hours and isn’t really scalable.

 A lot of web apps are changing the way images are searched.
 In order to find a similar product, the user just needs to upload an image to a visual product search engine like this one and it’ll do the rest.
 At the backend of these sites, there is a database of high-resolution images of products listed on all major e-commerce sites that are used for matching the image uploaded by a user.

-E-commerce apps are evolving daily, and the application of web crawling and data extraction to e-commerce is also becoming more widespread.
+Web crawling application in eCommerce continue to evolve, and the application of web crawling and data extraction to e-commerce is also becoming more widespread.
 Uses that hadn’t been thought of before are emerging constantly and it needs to be seen how much interdependent the two disciplines become over time.